LOFAR Data Archive

 The LTA catalogue can be searched directly without needing an account.
 Access to all projects and search queries will return results of the entire catalogue because metadata are public for all LTA content.

 Staging and subsequent downloading of public data always requires an account with LTA user access privileges.
 Users that are a member of a submitted LOFAR proposal can use the associated account for accessing the LTA.
-If you do not have an account yet, you can register through ”Create account“.
-LTA access privileges will need to be granted by the Science Data Centre Operations (SDCO).
-Please, once you have created your account, submit a support request to the ASTRON SDC Helpdesk asking for LTA privileges and clearly state your username.
+If you do not have an account yet, please submit an account creation ticket to the SDCO helpdesk as explained above.

 To stage and retrieve project-related data in the LTA which are proprietary, you need to have a LOFAR account that is enabled for the archive and coupled with the projects of interest.
 In case your account should be coupled with a project and currently is not, you can request the SDCO to add you to the list of co-authors of the project.
-When you send such a request, you must add the project's PI in cc.
+When you send such a request, you must add the project's PI in cc, or let them make the request for you.
 After SDCO adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
-Please note that this will set a new password not just for the LTA but for the other LOFAR services as well.

 Please read the LOFAR Data Policy for more information about proprietary vs public data.

-The LTA menu, as shown below, gives access to the main functionalities.
+The LTA header menu, as shown below, gives access to the main functionalities.

-To start a search in the LTA, click on the SEARCH DATA button on the menu.
-This will, by default, show the basic search page, where users can select the data product type of interest and perform a cone search.
-An advanced search mode, with more parameters per data type, can also be selected by clicking on the drop menu on the left side.
+The SEARCH DATA tab is the place to start a generic data search.
+Clicking this tab will, by default, show the basic search page, where users can select the data product type of interest and perform a cone search.
+Other search options are also made available on the left-hand side of the page (shown below).

-A “project” can be selected by clicking on the BROWSE PROJECTS button on the menu.
-This is particularly useful for project related searches, as well as for checking either public projects or user's co-author membership.
+The BROWSE PROJECTS tab is particularly useful for project related searches, as well as for checking either public projects or user's co-author membership.
 At this stage, several actions are allowed.
-A quick overview of how to search data is below, followed by how to stage and download the selected data.

 Several reference systems are available.
 In particular: to search for Solar datasets the Sun reference system should be selected in combination with the type of process of interest (e.g. Observation and/or Averaging Pipeline) before pressing the Search button.
 Note that when a project has been preselected, the search will be confined to only that project.